-Waitrose and most UK retailers support the voluntarily agreed Guideline Daily Amount (GDA) for salt, which is 6g a day for adults.
-National Diet Surveys have shown the UK diet contains too much salt, with the average adult consuming 8.6g a day.
+The reference intake (RI) for salt is 6g a day for adults.
+National Diet Surveys have shown the UK diet contains too much salt, with the average adult consuming 8.1g a day.

 The Government recommends that this is reduced to no more than 6g a day for adults, and less for children:

 Children 4-6 years, 3g per day

 Infants should not be given salt because their kidneys are not fully matured until they are one year old.

 Occasionally the RI might not apply.
 For example, during exercise salt is lost from the body through sweating, and muscle cramps may result if it's not replaced.

 All Waitrose own brand products are labelled with the amount of salt per 100g and per serving.
 Our products also carry the percentage RI for salt per serving on the front of pack, so you can see at a glance the amount of salt the food contains and how much it contributes to your daily intake.

 Foods containing 0.3g salt or less per 100g are considered low salt.
 High salt foods contain 1.5g salt or more per 100g.
 There is no need to avoid all high salt foods if you plan your diet well and do not exceed the maximum of 6g a day.

 - Don't add salt to water for cooking vegetables.

 - Use herbs and spices, lemon and lime juice to flavour foods.